Online MBA: curriculum

 This module is all about creativity, and creative problem solving.
 It is not confined to the context of new ventures and start-ups and explores a range of different perspectives on entrepreneurship and the activities of entrepreneurs.
 Learn how to develop the understanding, attitude and skills that will help you create and implement something new.

 The change management module will introduce students to the key perspectives and constraints to organisational change and its significance for organisations, including sustainability, ethical, inclusive, innovative and supportive culture that generates continuous business improvement.
-This will be done through the discussion, evaluation and application of multiple models, frameworks, and literature in the field of change management.
+This will be done through the discussion, evaluation and application of multiple models, frameworks and literature in the field of change management.
 Within the module, particular emphasis will be placed upon differentiating effective from ineffective change initiatives.
-The rationale is that understanding what does not work and why is just as important as understanding what does work in organisational change programmes.
-The role of resistance, change agents, stakeholders and organisation culture in change will be of particular emphasis.
-The emphasis of the change management module could be summarised through the key themes of personal and organisation awareness, identifying a range of change management approaches, and application through awareness of business constraints.
+Understanding what does not work and why is just as important as understanding what does work in organisational change programmes.
+The role of resistance, change agents, stakeholders and organisational culture in change will be of particular emphasis.
+The emphasis of the change management module could be summarised through the key themes of personal and organisational awareness, identifying a range of change management approaches and application through awareness of business constraints.

 This module will develop students’ understanding and knowledge of the changing landscape of the global business environment and apply such knowledge to inform the development of strategy for managing in dynamic global markets and contexts.
 The module will explore how global environmental changes affect the ways in which organisations respond strategically both within regions and countries, and across borders.
 It will also focus on the role of trade, FDI and MNEs in sustainable economic development.
 The module will develop the link between the theories and international business practices.
 Specific areas covered in the module include international business environmental analysis, such as political, economic, financial and cultural environments, international trade and international business theories, internationalisation strategies and organizational structures, MNEs from emerging markets and international corporate social responsibility and sustainability development.